brandon-pickup/AWS_Developer/AWS Certified Developer Associate 2018.md

   * millions of functions running in parallel at the same time.
 However there is potential for running out of memory
 * Functions are independent, 1 event = 1 function
 * Lambda is serverless (also it is a compute service)
-* Know whatservices are serverless: API Gateway, S3, DynamoDB
+* Know what services are serverless: API Gateway, S3, DynamoDB
-  * RDS, EC2 not serverless
+  * RDS, Beanstalk, EC2 not serverless
 * Lambda functions can trigger other lambda functions, i.e. 1 event can = x functions if there are triggers on other functions
-* AWS xray can help debug what is happening
+* AWS X-Ray can help debug what is happening
 * Can do things globally, it is not stuck in one specific region. i.e. you can back up S3 buckets into other S3 buckets
-* Know your triggers
+* Know your triggers***